 Rob Summers | Sound Engineer | Sound Designer

 Rob Summers started his career on the musical CATS at the New London Theatre back in 1986.
-Since then he has worked on numerous shows including Miss Saigon, Mamma Mia, Les Misérables, Beautiful and Damned, My Fair Lady and The King and I.
+Since then he has worked on numerous shows including the original production of Miss Saigon at the Theatre Royal, Mamma Mia, Les Misérables, My Fair Lady, Priscilla, Queen of the Desert and The King and I at the world famous London Palladium to name a few.
+At the moment he is on tour with Thriller Live.

 Rob Summers - What do you do?

-I’m currently the Head of Sound on Priscilla, Queen of the Desert at the Palace Theatre, London.
+I'm currently the Head Sound Engineer on Priscilla, Queen of the Desert at the Palace Theatre, London.

 How long have you been at it?